Gankra/thesis/thesis.md

 # Ownership

 Rust tries to be a practical language.
-It understands that each of the above groups has good ideas and problems.
-Rust is greedy though, so it only wants the good ideas with none of the associated problems.
-From each category, it takes one major insight, but it doesn't take their solutions.

-From the trusting languages, Rust takes the idea that low-level control is important.
-From the suspicious languages, Rust takes the idea that memory safety is important.
-From the paranoid languages, Rust takes the idea that pervasive mutation causes problems.
-However Rust does not embrace garbage collection as the solution to memory safety, nor does it embrace that minimizing *all* mutation is the solution to other problems.
+It understands that each perspective has advantages and drawbacks, and tries to pick the best tool for each job.
+From each perspective, Rust takes one key insight.
+From the blind-trust perspective we embrace that control is incredibly important.
+Rust wants to be used in all the places where C and C++ are used today, and being able to manually manage memory is a critical aspect of that.
+From the paranoid perspective we embrace that completely eliminating errors is great.
+Humans are fallible and get tired, but a good compiler never rests and always has our back.
+From the suspicious perspective, we embrace that compromises must be made for ergonomics and safety.

+Part of Rust's solution is then simply taking our favourite solutions for each specific problem: static types, runtime bounds checks, no nulls, wrapping arithmetic, and so on.
+However Rust has one very large holistic solution to many problems, and it's what seperates it from most other languages: ownership.
-Instead, Rust solves all these problems with ownership.
-The ownership model has two major aspects: controlling where and when data lives; and controlling where and when mutation can occur.
-These aspects are governed by two major
+The ownership model has two major aspects: controlling where and when data lives;
-features: affine types and regions.
+and controlling where and when mutation can occur.
+These aspects are governed by two major features: affine types and regions.